Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-$\Lambda$ is given in (\ref{grafted Laplacian acts on the melting}).
-Using this relation, the hyperbolic metric on $\mathcal{R}_t$ can be expanded in terms of the grafted metric (Theorem $4$ of \cite{Wolpert3}): {\bf The Expansion of Hyperbolic Metric on $\mathcal{R}_{t}$}: {\it Given a choice of $b_*<1$ and a cut-off function $\eta$} {\it, then for all small $t$ the hyperbolic metric $ds^2_{\mathrm{hyp}}$ of the Riemann surface $\mathcal{R}_{t}$, obtained by the plumbing fixture of the $m$ pairs of annuli, has the following expansion}:
+\newl { \bf The Expansion of Hyperbolic Metric on $\mathcal{R}_{t}$}: {\it Given a choice of $b_*<1$ and a cut-off function $\eta$, for all small $t$, the hyperbolic metric $ds^2_{\bf hp}$ of the Riemann surface $\mathcal{R}_{t}$, obtained by the gluing of the $m$ pairs of annuli, has the following expansion}

-{\it The functions $E^{\dagger}_{i,1}$ and $E^{\dagger}_{i,2}$ are the melding of the Eisenstein series $E(\cdot;2)$ associated to the pair of cusps plumbed to form the $i$\textsuperscript{th} collar.}\\
+{\it The functions $E^{\dagger}_{i,1}$ and $E^{\dagger}_{i,2}$ are the melding of the Eisenstein series $E(\cdot;2)$ associated to the pair of cusps plumbed to form the $i$\textsuperscript{th} collar.}